ytanay/thinglang/README.md

 # thinglang
 [![Build Status](https://travis-ci.org/ytanay/thinglang.svg?branch=master)](https://travis-ci.org/ytanay/thinglang)

-Thinglang is a Python-inspired programming language, originally conceived as an educational project.
+thinglang is a Python-inspired programming language, originally conceived as an educational project.

 The syntax attempts to extract the core concepts of OOP into familiar terms and structures (i.e. meant to be explainable to an elementary school student reasonably easily).
 Put alternatively, the language as a whole is meant to motivate a clean  and consistent style of OOP.
 First things first, however - Hello World looks like this:
 ```cs